Green River (Kentucky): History

 Following the Revolutionary War, many veterans staked claims along the Green River as payment for their military service.
 The river valley also attracted several vagrants, earning it the dubious nickname Rogue's Harbor.

 In 1842, the Green River was canalized, with a series of locks and dams being built to create a navigable channel as far inland as Bowling Green, Kentucky.
 Four locks and dams were constructed on the Green River, and one lock and dam was built on the Barren River, a tributary that passed through Bowling Green.

-During the American Civil War, Confederate General John Hunt Morgan conducted daring raids through the Green River country, from which he reached into southern Indiana and Ohio.

 In 1901, two additional locks and dams were opened on the Green River, which allowed river traffic to Mammoth Cave.

+The 1937 Ohio River flood caused Green River to back up, inundating much of McLean County.

 In 1941, Mammoth Cave National Park was established, and the two upper locks and dams closed in 1950.
-In 1965, Lock and Dam #4 at Woodbury that locked both the Green and Barren rivers failed;.
+In 1965, Lock and Dam #4 at Woodbury that locked both the Green and Barren rivers failed.

 In 1969, the United States Army Corps of Engineers impounded a section of the river, forming 8200 acre Green River Lake.
 The lake is now the primary feature of Green River Lake State Park.

 The Southern Cherokee Nation of Kentucky, an unrecognized tribe of persons claiming Cherokee ancestry, is located in Henderson County, near the lower Green River.